Office of Primary Care (OPC) and Area Health Education Centers Program (AHEC)

 Office of Primary Care

 Encouraged by the Vermont Legislature, The Robert Larner, M.D.
 College of Medicine at The University of Vermont established the Office of Primary Care (OPC) in 1993 to focus the College of Medicine's commitment to primary care in Vermont.
-OPC is actively involved in enhancing networks for community faculty, in strengthening teaching and research programs, and in preparing the workforce for the future.
+OPC is actively involved in teaching and research projects and in preparing the health workforce for the future.

-The OPC was awarded federal funding to establish a statewide AHEC program in 1996.
+In 1996, the OPC was awarded federal HRSA funding to establish a statewide AHEC program to focus on health workforce development.

 Vermont Area Health Education Centers